dothidden/writeups/content/stranger_case/report.md

 - **Email**: lutero.hortense@gmail.com

 Was threatened in an email sent by anonymous user, they want to buy a property next to where she lives.
 Due to email, she said she changed phone numbers, we have personal email address of her, and will leave town.
-She lives at 87 Bd Laennec, Lorient, France
+She lives at 85 and 87 (owns both) Bd Laennec, Lorient, France.

 Thanks to her email address we find out her Google calendar with the following event:
-- 24 of mai resignation from Copprethia
+- 24 of May resignation from Copprethia
-- 15 & 16 may meeting Leclercq
+- 15 & 16 May meeting Leclercq
 - 10 May meeting L'OREAL
 - 4-10 May moving to Marseille